Capacity building

 To assess your project, we will use the following criteria:

-• What outcomes do you want to achieve?
+• what outcomes do you want to achieve?

-• What activities will you do to achieve the outcomes?
+• what activities will you do to achieve the outcomes?

-• Track record
+• track record (Capacity Building)

-• Budget and resources plan
+• budget and resources plan